David Vetter: Life in the bubble

-Water, air, food, diapers, and clothes were sterilized before they could enter the sterile chamber.
+Water, air, food, diapers, clothes and many more items were sterilized before they could enter the sterile chamber.
 Items were placed in a chamber filled with ethylene oxide gas for four hours at 60 degrees Celsius (140 °F), then aerated for a period of one to seven days before being placed in the sterile chamber.

 After he was placed in the sterile chamber, Vetter was touched only through special plastic gloves attached to the walls of the chamber, which was kept inflated by air compressors that were so loud that communication with David was difficult.
-His parents and medical team, which included Dr. John Montgomery, sought to provide him as normal a life as possible, including a formal education and a television and playroom inside the sterile chamber.
+His parents and medical team, which included Dr. John Montgomery, sought to provide him as normal a life as possible, including a formal education, a television set, and a playroom inside the sterile chamber.
 About three years after Vetter's birth, the treatment team built an additional sterile chamber in his parents' home in Conroe, Texas, and a transport chamber, so Vetter could spend periods of two to three weeks at home, with his sister and friends for company.
 A friend arranged for a special showing of Return of the Jedi at a local theater so that Vetter could attend the movie in his transport chamber.

 When Vetter was four years old, he discovered that he could poke holes in his bubble using a butterfly needle that was left inside the chamber by mistake.
 At this point, the treatment team explained to him what germs were and how they affected his condition.
 As he grew older, he became aware of the world outside his chamber and expressed an interest in participating in what he could see outside the windows of the hospital and via television.

 In 1977, researchers from NASA used their experience with the fabrication of space suits to develop a special suit that would allow Vetter to get out of his bubble and walk in the outside world.
 The suit was connected to his bubble via an 8 ft cloth tube and although cumbersome, it allowed him to venture outside without serious risk of contamination.
 Vetter was initially resistant to the suit, and although he later became more comfortable wearing it, he used it only six times.
 He outgrew the suit and never used the replacement one provided for him by NASA.

 Death

 Approximately $1.3 million was spent on Vetter's care, but scientific study failed to produce a true cure and no donor match was identified.
 Vetter later received a bone marrow transplant from his sister Katherine.
 While his body did not reject the transplant, he became ill with infectious mononucleosis after a few months.
-He died on February 22, 1984, from Burkitt lymphoma at age 12.
+He died on February 22, 1984, from Burkitt's lymphoma at age 12.
 The autopsy revealed that Katherine's bone marrow contained traces of a dormant virus, Epstein–Barr, which was undetectable in the pre-transplant screening.